 The GPO was originally designed as a high-productivity Post Office, with efficiency and accuracy in mind.
-In today’s GPO, you can take that sentence, and simply replace ‘Post Office’ with ‘Food Hall’.
+In today’s GPO, you can take that sentence, and simply replace ‘Post Office’ with ‘Food Market’.

 In the bar, for instance, the same shelving used for sorting and filing letters will now be used to sort and categorise the various drinks on offer.
 The timeless design lends itself to not looking out of place, and still being as functional as the day it was conceived.